graymalkin/graymalkin.github.io/blog/barcamp-2022/index.md

 The UK law is largely derrived from european law, which is useful as European ebikes are largely legal in the UK.
 They are technically defined as "Electrically Assisted Pedal Cycles" (EAPCs).
+Specifically the laws are derived from British Standard and European Norm BS EN 15194:2017 [@BSEN15194:2017].
-EBikes you find in high-street bike shops will all conform -- but there's some interesting questions to be raised about exactly how and why.
+EBikes you find in high-street bike shops should all conform to that standard, and the testing methodology specified -- but there's some interesting questions to be raised motor specifications in particular, but more on that in a second.

-Mainly, the concern is how power can be applied by the rider, and the maximum power available.
+Mainly, the concern for legality in the UK is how power can be applied by the rider and the maximum power available.
 The exact details are available on the GOV.UK website[^1], but I'll outline them here:

-What counts as an EAPC
+> What counts as an EAPC
-An EAPC must have pedals that can be used to propel it.
+> An EAPC must have pedals that can be used to propel it.
+>

-It must show either:
+> It must show either:
+>

-  - the power output
+>   - the power output
-  - the manufacturer of the motor
+>   - the manufacturer of the motor
+>

-It must also show either:
+> It must also show either:
+>

-  - the battery’s voltage
+>   - the battery’s voltage
-  - the maximum speed of the bike
+>   - the maximum speed of the bike
+>

-Its electric motor:
+> Its electric motor:
+>

-  - must have a maximum power output of 250 watts
+>   - must have a maximum power output of 250 watts
-  - should not be able to propel the bike when it’s travelling more than 15.5mph
+>   - should not be able to propel the bike when it’s travelling more than 15.5mph
+>

-An EAPC can have more than 2 wheels (for example, a tricycle).
+> An EAPC can have more than 2 wheels (for example, a tricycle).

 These rules to me don't make a great deal of sense.
 The maximum power output of a motor is a slightly odd thing, most motors have a very wide power envelope, and performance will depend on airflow, voltage and current.